Community Homes Initiative

 The Challenge

 Grand Rapids’ housing market is now one of the hottest in the nation.
 Houses sell quickly and prices keep increasing.
 The area is thriving and property investors are confident and plentiful.
-But for those of us who are concerned about housing for low and moderate income families and individuals, there is true cause for concern.
+But for those of us who are concerned about housing for neighbors with limited incomes, there is true cause for concern.
 The dynamics in today’s hot housing market are very different than they were in preceding decades, when urban neighborhoods were too often characterized by disinvestment and discrimination.
 Today, the chief concern in urban neighborhoods is not disinvestment but displacement caused by rapidly escalating prices and rents.
 Here are the facts:

 • Between 2011 and 2016, area median income rose 18%